kealanheena/battle/README.md

   - should still be alive after 5 attacks
   - should return true if a players hit points drop to 60
   - should return true if a players hit points below 60
+- #get_damage
+  - should reduce the players health by 5
+  - should set poison to true when srand(6) is passed
+  - should set poison to false when srand(1) is passed

 ### Feature Tests